Long story of my father's MacBook Pro

 Inheriting this thing

 I inherited this MacBook Pro from my dad, and despite its age, it served me well.
 It had some battle scars; the screen coating suffered from staingate (failing of the coating), and the speakers blew out.
 But I pushed through, using it until the battery began to bulge alarmingly.
-In January 2024, I invested in a new iFixit battery, pair of speakers, and Arctic MX-6 thermal paste to keep it going.
+In January 2024, I invested in a new iFixit battery, a pair of speakers, and Arctic MX-6 thermal paste to keep it going.

 Wolfsburg Woes